Afterlife Entities | Death Archetypes | Death Manipulators | Executions | Last Moments | Manners of Death | Reasons for Death | Suicide and Sacrifice

 - Symbol: The gun that ended their lives

-- Alignment: Lawful Good (Thomas), Neutral Good (Martha).
-Chaotic Good and Chaotic Evil in the Flashpoint timeline
+- Alignment: Lawful Good, Chaotic Good in the Flashpoint timeline, later Lawful Evil (Thomas), Neutral Good, Chaotic Evil in the Flashpoint timeline (Martha)

 - Portfolio: Posthumous Character, Motivation for heroism, Death by Origin Story, Total Aversion of Comic Book Deaths, Dead Parents, Honest Corporate Executive, Badassery in another world